orsinium/notes/notes-en/counter.md

 # [2, 3]
 ```

-However, `.update()` method smarter and can get anything what you can pass in `init`.
-Also it merges values.
+However, `.update()` method smarter and can get anything that you can pass in `init`.
+Also, it merges values.

 ```python
 c = Counter({'first': 1})